-The question of how often you should replace your air filter depends on a number of factors.
-The type of filter your system requires, the number of people living in your home, the presence of indoor pets and whether there is construction or other external influencers near your home contributing to your indoor air quality should be taken into consideration.
+The question of how often you should replace your air filter depends on a variety of factors.
+The type of filter your system requires, the number of people living in your home, the presence of indoor pets and whether there is construction or other external influencers near your home affecting your indoor air quality should be taken into consideration.

 Here are general guidelines to use when you discover a dirty air filter that needs to be replaced:

 - Determine what size air filter is the appropriate fit for your unit and purchase the filter (available at home stores, hardware stores and local HVAC contractors).

 - Turn your system off by turning off the breaker or power to the system.

 - Open or remove the air filter panel close to the bottom of your unit to reveal an open compartment.